Frankenstein (2025 film): Release

 Frankenstein landed its world premiere in the main competition of the 82nd Venice International Film Festival on August 30, 2025.

 For its North American premiere, Frankenstein made it to the Special Presentations program of the Toronto International Film Festival, where it was screened on September 8, 2025.
 It was also presented in the Gala Presentation at the 30th Busan International Film Festival on September 18, 2025, and as a Headline Gala of the 69th BFI London Film Festival on October 13, 2025.
 For its Mexican premiere, it screened at the Morelia International Film Festival.

-The film was released in select theaters on October 17, 2025, including select screenings on 35mm and IMAX, followed by a global release on Netflix on November 7.
+The film was released in select theaters on October 17, 2025, including select screenings on 35mm and IMAX, followed by a global streaming release on Netflix on November 7.
 Distribution for Mexico's release in select theaters was handled by Pimienta Films.

+Home media

+On February 23, 2026, Variety reported that the film would receive a physical home media release as part of the Criterion Collection.
+The 4K Ultra HD Blu-ray, Blu-ray, and DVD will be released on October 27, 2026.
+The release will contain a 158-minute director's cut of the film, titled Frankenstein: The Reborn Cut, in addition to the theatrical cut.

 Reception

 Critical response

+Jacob Elordi's performance as the Creature garnered critical acclaim, earning him a nomination for the Academy Award for Best Supporting Actor.

-The film has been described as Gothic romanticism, in the vein of del Toro's own Crimson Peak (2015) or such films as Neil Jordan's Interview with the Vampire (1994) and Coppola's Bram Stoker's Dracula (1992).
+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 58 critics, indicating "generally favorable" reviews.
+The film has been described as Gothic romanticism, in the vein of del Toro's own Crimson Peak (2015) or such films as Neil Jordan's Interview with the Vampire (1994) and Francis Ford Coppola's Bram Stoker's Dracula (1992).